pongsagon47/go-starter/README.md

 SERVER_PORT=8080

 # Database Type Selection
-DB_TYPE=sqlite  # mysql, postgresql, sqlite
+DB_DRIVER=sqlite  # mysql, postgresql, sqlite
 ```

 ### **Database-Specific Settings**

 Each database type has its own configuration section in `env.example`.
-Only the settings for your selected `DB_TYPE` are used.
+Only the settings for your selected `DB_DRIVER` are used.

 ### **Production Considerations**